YuncongMa/pNet/README.md

 This toolbox is designed to extract personalized functional networks from fMRI data <br />
 It works with both MATLAB and Python (https://github.com/YuncongMa/pNet/tree/main/Python), and comes with a user-friendly GUI interface in MATLAB, as well as a step-by-step guide to setup a customized workflow in Python.<br />
-It supports multiple fMRI data formats, including CIFTI, MGH, MGZ, NIFTI, and MAT.<br />
+It supports both surface and volume based fMRI data in multiple formats, including CIFTI, MGH, MGZ, NIFTI, and MAT.<br />
-It supports multi-cohort datasets.<br />
+It supports multi-cohort datasets and precomputed group-level FNs.<br />

 # Module